-iOS 11 was announced at WWDC on 5 June 2017, and the beta version is now available to install now (the final version will launch to the public in a few days, around 15 September).
+iOS 11 was announced at WWDC on 5 June 2017, and the beta version is available to install now (the final version will launch to the public in a few days, around 15 September).
 But what if you regret installing iOS 11 beta and want to go back to iOS 10?

 Before jumping in and installing the new version, some people will be keen to know whether it will be possible to revert back to a previous version of iOS should the worse happen and apps you rely on not work, or you find your iPhone starts to slow down or become unresponsive.

 While some might suggest biding your time before updating to iOS 11 to see if any errors are reported, if you're keen to try iOS 11 then you'll want to know two things: what steps to take to safeguard your data and settings before updating, and how to go back to the previous version if you need to.
 We cover these questions in this article.

 In this article we look at various methods of downgrading from one version of iOS to an earlier one, focusing for obvious reasons on downgrading from the iOS 11 beta to iOS 10.